BradyBolton/coast-fire-calculator/README.md

 * Tell me: "for how long do I have to save $X per month so that I can retire at X age?"
 * Put a slider on (almost) every parameter so I play with the graph

-`coast-fire-calculator` is a small CRA that attempts to calculate a coast FIRE number and date based on:
+Even though the app is called `coast-fire-calculator` it can actually calculate regular FIRE as well.
+The app converges onto a coast FIRE number and date based on:

 * FIRE number
 * current age